The Boat Race 2010: Race

 Oxford were pre-race favourites, and won the toss, electing to start the race from the Surrey station.
 They took an early lead and were nearly half a length up on Cambridge by the time the crews passed the Harrods Furniture Depository.
 The boats closed in on one another and umpire Harris was forced to issue a number of warnings to both coxes as the crews came close to clashing oars.
 The Light Blues pulled themselves back into contention around the Chiswick Reach and took the lead into Corney Reach.
 Oxford attempted to find a quicker racing line and were still in touch, but Cambridge inched away from them, passing the finishing post 1 1/3 lengths ahead in a time of 17 minutes 35 seconds.

 Oxford won the 65th Women's Boat Race by four lengths, their third consecutive victory.
-Oxford's Isis beat Cambridge's Goldie in the reserve race by two lengths, their first win in three years.
+Cambridge's Goldie beat Oxford's Isis in the reserve race by two lengths, their first win in three years.